postmanlabs/postman-mcp-server/README.md

 #### Manual configuration

-To manually configure the remote Postman MCP Server in VS Code, add the following JSON block to the `.vscode/mcp.json` file:
+You can use the Postman MCP Server with MCP-compatible extensions in VS Code, such as GitHub Copilot, Claude for VS Code, or other AI assistants that support MCP.
+To do so, add the following JSON block to the `.vscode/mcp.json` configuration file:

 ```json
 {